KhalidWar/anonaddy/README.md

 ### Steps
 - Clone this repo to your machine: `https://github.com/KhalidWar/anonaddy.git`
-- Create confidential.dart file under /lib/ directory
-- Generate your own [Access Token](https://app.anonaddy.com/settings) under API section.
+- Generate your own [API Access Token](https://app.anonaddy.com/settings) under API section.
-- Add a "bearerToken" const with your own access token string (e.g. const bearerToken = 'acccess_token_here';).
+- Declare "accessTokenValue" String with your API Access Token in "api_data_manager" file.
 - Run on Emulator or physical device
 - All set!